sskyy/Gilgamesh/README.md

 #### 1. Expose api on element

-Api should be exposed on element, no self definded type allowed.
+Api should be exposed on element.

 #### 2. Use gm-src on the right element

-We provided various ways like role-based element import for cases require scope or method sharing, please use it instead of lifting scope.
+We provided various ways like role-based element import for cases require scope or method sharing, please use it instead of lifting angular scope.

 #### 3. Invoke callbacks and trigger event like build-in element